ngeldvis/UoG-Calendar/README.md

 ### Click [here](https://calendar.google.com/calendar/u/0?cid=dDZnN2o0MmI1YTZjOG5nOGlnNDVwdmYyODRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) to add the events to your own calendar.

-You can also download the most recent `.ics` file from the `exported_calendars` directory
+You can also download the most recent `.ics` file from the `calendars` directory

 ### Requirements